-From time to time the Institute will enter into various forward currency exchange contracts solely as partial offset of exchange note movements affecting the U.S. dollar value of portfolio holdings of bonds denominated in foreign currencies.
-These contracts obligate the Institute to deliver currencies at specified future dates in return for U.S. dollars at fixed exchange rates.
-The Institute had open contracts with a market value of \$15.8 million at June 30, 2000.
+From time to time, the Institute will enter into various forward currency exchange contracts solely as partial offset of exchange note movements affecting the U. S. dollar values of portfolio holdings on bonds denominated in foreign currencies.
+These contracts obligate the Institute to deliver currencies at specific future dates in return for U. S. dollars at fixed exchanged rates and are recorded at market value.
+The Institute had open contracts with a market value of \$23.5 million and \$15.8 million at June 30, 2001 and 2000, respectively.
+During fiscal 2001 the Institute implemented SFAS No. 133 "Accounting for Derivative Instruments", which did not have a material impact on its operations or financial position.
+Refer to Note F for additional details.